hiiamboris/red-wiki/To-Issues.md

 Should the compiler raise an error when it can be determined that a conversion cannot be made?

+## Action!

+### to series!

+Rebol 2 returns variations on "action" in series! datatypes.
+Wouldn't it be better to return either none or an error?

 ## Integer!

 ### to binary!